spatialos/gdk-for-unity/docs/modules/build-system/cli.md

     +targetiOSSdk "simulator"
 ```

-> **Note** This argument is only valid when building iOS workers and will be ignored otherwise.
+> **Note:** This argument is only valid when building iOS workers and will be ignored otherwise.